Alvearie/de-identification/docs/masking-providers.md

    the Data De-Identification Service.
-If a data protection method encounters an exception while attempting to privacy-protect an input data value, it catches the exception, logs a WPH2002E error message to the application audit log, and returns an empty (null) String as the value of the corresponding data element.
-This is the case unless the unspecified.value.\* options have been set.
+If a data protection method encounters an exception while attempting to privacy-protect an input data value, it catches the exception, logs a WPH2002E error message to the application log, and returns an empty (null) String as the value of the corresponding data element.

    Here is the structure for the error messages that are produced: